utah-cs4470-sp23/class/hw7/README.md

 When type checking `array` and `sum` loops, make sure to type check the _body_ of the loop using a new symbol table.
 That new symbol table should be the child of the current symbol table, with all of the variables added to it, mapping to integer types.

-(You must still enforce all of the other type rules for `array` and `sum`!)
+You must enforce all of the other type rules for `array` and `sum`.
+For example, you must ensure that all the loop bounds evaluate to integers, that the body of a `sum` expression has a numeric type, and you must return an array type of the proper size from an `array` expression.

 If you do it right, after you add type checking for `array` and `sum`, you won't need to modify your `VarExpr` handling at all.